Oksana Kononets: Co-star in Music video of ONUKA

 Kononets was filmed in the clips of the popular Ukrainian singer ONUKA, which was shot by a famous director Alan Badoyev and Ukrainian singer Lyubochka.

 2018

 Ukraine Fashion Week

 In 2018, Kononets became the first model in a wheelchair to be on the podium of Ukraine Fashion Week.
 She then participated in the fashion show of designer, Sofia Rusinovich.

 Massira Inclusive Fashion Show

 In the same year she also represented Ukraine in the first Massira Inclusive Fashion Show in Sri Lanka, organized within the framework of the Paris Asian-European Fashion Week.

 Beauty no Limits

-She has also become a co-organizer for several beauty contests in the Ukraine, including the Beauty No Limits for women in wheelchairs, and the Courage No Limits contest for men in wheelchairs.
+She has also become a co-organizer for several beauty contests in Ukraine, including the Beauty No Limits for women in wheelchairs, and the Courage No Limits contest for men in wheelchairs.

-O’SHE lingerie
+O'SHE lingerie

 In May she became the first woman with a disability to be featured as a model for the O'SHE lingerie and underwear line.